FierceEagle/fierceeagle.github.io/index.md

 ### Learning what the model says

-Interpreting random forest models in regard to their decision process is hard, as they present ensembles of 10's - 100's of decision trees learned in a way to increase varity in the decision process of an individual tree.
+Interpreting random forest models in regard to their decision process is hard, as they present ensembles of 10's - 100's of decision trees learned in a way to increase varity in the decision process of an individual tree. *Talking about not to see the wood for the trees*.
 Consequently the individual trees are already complex, and over the size of the ensemble close to incomprehensible.
 However, to at least get a feeling for the underlying process we can use the *feature importance*, the contribution of individual features, to the final model.

 {% include FeatureImportance_Ethnicity_RandomForest_Products.html %}